eric8979/YakBob/docs/README.md

 # Yak,Bob

-Yak,Bob is Social networking platform that provides university students a space for "BabYak".
+Yak,Bob is Social networking platform that provides university students a space for "BabYak"(밥약).

 ## What is "BabYak"?